Copywriting basics: How to boost conversions

 A CTA is a call to action that is intended to convert passive attention (reading) into a concrete action (conversion).

-This could look like this, for example: "Would you like to learn more about conversion optimization?
-Then sign up for the newsletter now and look forward to new tips and tricks every day."
+This could look like this, for example: “Would you like to find out more about conversion optimisation?
+Then sign up for the newsletter now and look forward to new tips and tricks every day.

-In this example, I have once again included the benefits of this alongside the call to action.
-This makes the CTA even more appealing and efficient.
+In this example, I have once again emphasised the benefits next to the call to action.
+This makes the CTA even tastier and more efficient.

 This completes the APSA layout.
 Each point builds on the others, so you should devote the same attention and dedication to each area.
 If one adjusting screw does not fit, the whole text may no longer work.